nosolutions/puppet-tsm/README.md

 * gskssl64-8.0.14.26.linux.x86_64.rpm
 * gskcrypt64-8.0.14.26.linux.x86_64.rpm
 * TIVsm-BA.x86_64.rpm

+For Debian you need a apt repository that contains the deb packages IBM provides in the TSM installation tar.gz.

+These usually are

+* TIVsm-API64.deb
+* TIVsm-BA.deb
+* gskcrypt64-8.0.deb
+* gskssl64-8.0.deb

 For Solaris 10 and 11 you need a HTTP server that provides the following packages for downloading: